Nina Vaca: Civic leadership and philanthropy

-Barack Obama appointed Vaca as a Presidential Ambassador for Global Entrepreneurship (PAGE) in 2014., an advisory group tasked with growing American entrepreneurship.
-In this capacity, Vaca traveled with Secretary of State Penny Pritzker to Ghana in May 2014 to promote entrepreneurship globally.
-Vaca served as chairman of the United States Hispanic Chamber of Commerce from 2010 to 2012.
+Barack Obama appointed Vaca as a Presidential Ambassador for Global Entrepreneurship (PAGE) in 2014, an advisory group tasked with growing American entrepreneurship.
+In this capacity, Vaca traveled with secretary of commerce Penny Pritzker to Ghana in May 2014 to promote entrepreneurship globally.
+Vaca served as chairman of the United States Hispanic Chamber of Commerce from 2010 to 2012. and she is part of the 2016 Class of Henry Crown Fellows.

 Personal life

 In July 2018, Vaca was sued in a lawsuit filed by Javier Palomarez, former president of the United States Hispanic Chamber of Commerce.
 Palomarez claims Vaca orchestrated a campaign to destroy his reputation because he ended an alleged affair between the two.
 Vaca has denied the charges and filed a motion to have the case dismissed.